how to treat pseudomonas nail infection

 While the stain will likely remain on your nail until you grow it out, you can safely paint over the green nail.
 You can even apply a new acrylic nail if you like.

-We get it it’s embarrassing, and you really want to hide them.
-We have good news – as long as you do proper prep – cleaning the nail plate thoroughly – it is ok to paint them without worry or safety concern.
+We get it it’s embarrassing, and you want to hide them.
+We have good news – as long as you do proper prep – cleaning the nail plate thoroughly – it is ok to paint them without worry or safety concerns.
 It is also not uncommon to put on a fresh set of artificial nails.